 Note: prices vary by provider, plan, and time of purchase.
 Always compare before deciding.

-You might also be interested in our more detailed comparison between eSIM vs physical SIM to understand the technical differences.
+You might also be interested in our more detailed comparison between physical international chip vs. eSIM to understand the technical differences when you actually bought the "local chip" before you left, not upon landing.

 When is a local SIM worth it?

-Honestly, there are scenarios where the local prepaid SIM is the rational choice:
+Honestly, there are scenarios where a local prepaid SIM is the rational choice:

 - Long stay (+15 days) in a low-cost destination.
 If you spend three weeks in Thailand or Indonesia, saving 10–15 euros can make sense, and you have plenty of time to manage the purchase without stress.

-- You need frequent local calls.
+- Frequent local calls needed.
 Restaurant reservations, negotiating with local suppliers, calling services.
-The local SIM gives you a country number included.
+A local SIM gives you an included country number.

-- Your device does not support eSIM.
+- Your device doesn't support eSIM.
 Older phones, some mid-range Androids, or unlocked devices from other regions may not be compatible.

-- You are traveling in a group and want to share a SIM as a shared hotspot.
+- Traveling in a group and want to share a SIM as a shared hotspot.
 A local SIM with unlimited data as an access point for multiple devices can be the most economical solution.

 - Destination with underdeveloped eSIM.
 Some countries in Africa or Central Asia have limited or very expensive eSIM options compared to the local market.